hashgraph/hedera-mirror-node/docs/design/nft.md

       setting `decimals` and `initialSupply`.
   - Update the `token` expression logic to set the new fields (`tokenType`, `tokenSupplyType`, and `maxSupply`).

+- Add logic to support list properties for scenarios.
+Currently a YAML list is read in as separate properties, e.g., `transferTypes.0`, `transferTypes.1`.

 - Update the `TransactionSuppliers`
   - `TokenCreateTransactionSupplier` will need an enum `type` attribute (with values `FUNGIBLE_COMMON` and `NON_FUNGIBLE_UNIQUE`), an enum `supplyType` (with values `INFINITE` and `FINITE`), and a long `maxSupply`